|Dates:||February 13 – May 12|

 We journey from the rugged peaks of South America to the tranquil caribbean shores of Cuba.
 With unusual access to Cuban citizens, we encounter a nation and proud population emerging from a 60 year time capsule, ready to enter the 21st century.
 We view history in the making firsthand as we crisscross Cuba for a month refurbishing local schools and orphanages.
 We teach English classes to a population eager to learn, knowing that this skill will soon be invaluable as the nation continues to open its doors to outsiders.
 We work with a special organization that prepares and delivers food to a shut in elderly community, giving us unique access to a side of Cuba that most never witness.
 We bask in the crystal clear waters off improbably white sand beaches.
 Finally, we experience the color and vibrancy of La Habana, Cuba’s historic capital city, its streets echoing the notes of the ever-present salsa music.
 After experiencing two of the world’s most fascinating, and stunningly beautiful nations, we return to the U.S. with broader perspectives and a new passion to learn.

-Orientation to the Patagonia / Cuba Semester and Travel to Santiago, Chile
+Orientation to the New Frontiers: Patagonia & Cuba Semester and Travel to Santiago, Chile

 We begin our semester with a Gap orientation in San Francisco, California.
 After a welcoming BBQ with all ARCC Gap programs, we settle into our group, getting to know one another and our instructors.
 Together we map out our itinerary and set both individual and group goals for the duration of the program.
 We introduce our curriculum and brainstorm ideas for our individual Capstone projects, all the while coming together as a traveling community.